Stochastic estimates for the thin-film equation with thermal noise: Proof of Proof of the stochastic estimates

 where

-Recall, that $Q$ denotes the projection of a powerseries $\sum_\beta\pi_\beta\z^\beta$ to $\sum_{|\beta|<3}\pi_\beta\z^\beta$.
+Recall, that $Q$ denotes the projection of a power series $\sum_\beta\pi_\beta\z^\beta$ to $\sum_{|\beta|<3}\pi_\beta\z^\beta$.
 The reason for including $Q$ in the definition of $\d\G$ will become clear in the proof of~\cref{lem:integrationIII}.
 Using the population constraint \eqref{choice_dpi}, one can check that

 the proof of which follows the same lines as the one of \cref{lem:defineGamma}.

 We will argue in \cref{sec:induction_proper} (item (10) of the case $|\beta|<3$) that \eqref{qualitativeIncrement} indeed determines $\d\pi^{(\n)}_{xz}$ for $|\n|=1,2$.
 The estimate on $\d\G_{xz}$ is based on \eqref{dGamma}, see \cref{alg4} (Algebraic argument IV), which is based on estimates on $\d\pi^{(\n)}_{xz}$ that we establish in \cref{3pt4} (Three-point argument IV).
 In addition to the plain estimate on $\d\G_{xz}$, when obtaining the improved vanishing \eqref{eq:rhsweakboundincrement} of increments of $\delta\Pi^-$ we will make use of an estimate on the increment $\d\G_{xy}-\d\G_{xz}\G_{zy}$.
 This estimate on the increment is obtained in \cref{alg3} (Algebraic argument III), based on the corresponding estimate on $\d\pi^{(\n)}_{xy}-\d\pi^{(\n)}_{xz}-\d\G_{xz}\pi^{(\n)}_{zy}$ obtained in \cref{3pt3} (Three-point argument III).